Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Methodology

 for some monotonically increasing $\alpha:[0,1]\to[0,1]$ such that $\alpha(0) = 0$ and $\alpha(1) = 1$.
-Other approaches are possible and might prove more efficient for some problems (such as the ``data tempering'' approach which \citet{Chopin:2002hg} proposed for parameter estimation which could easily be incorporated in our framework), but this strategy provides a convenient generic approach.
+Other approaches are possible and might prove more efficient for some problems (such as the ``data tempering'' approach that \citet{Chopin:2002hg} proposed for parameter estimation --- a strategy which would lend itself naturally to ``online'' estimation of evidence, but which would preclude the use of the path sampling estimator), but this strategy provides a convenient generic approach.
 These choices lead to Algorithm~\ref{alg:smc1}.